-All U-M devices must be delivered to U-M Property Disposition for disposal.
-Property Disposition will perform secure destruction of devices for U-M departments, and will provide the needed proof-of-destruction certificate for you.
+Preferred Method: All U-M devices and media must be delivered to U-M Property Disposition for disposal.
+Property Disposition will perform secure destruction of devices and media, including magnetic tapes, for U-M departments, and will provide the needed proof-of-destruction certificate for you.
 Contact U-M Property Disposition for a list of options and costs.

 Units are strongly discouraged from attempting to physically destroy a drive themselves.
 If you choose to destroy U-M devices yourself, you must fill out and attach a copy of the Certificate of Sanitization / Physical Destruction (PDF) to the device along with the U-M Declaration of Surplus form before taking the device to Property Disposition for disposal.

 For personal devices, you should seek out a nearby e-waste recycling drop off for proper disposal.